pabloelcolombiano/cake-dm/README.md

 Neither PHP nor Composer will throw any error or warning if this happens.

-In order to avoid this, the following test can be added to your *ApplicationTest.php* file, to ensure that all your classes are correctly reached by composer.
+In order to avoid this, the following test can be added to your *ApplicationTest.php* file, to ensure that all your classes are correctly reached by Composer.
 ```
 ...